An Aug. 7 forum on Children’s Hospital’s expansion plans brought complaints from residents about historic preservation and minority hiring.

-The hospital’s demolition of houses it owns on Anne Street, to make way for a larger Ronald McDonald House for families of patients, came under fire earlier this year.
+The hospital’s demolition of historic houses it owns on Anne Street, to make way for a larger Ronald McDonald House for families of patients, came under fire earlier this year.

 In addition to the new patient wing of the facility, a new energy plant and a new parking garage – already under construction on Livingston Avenue – will accompany a new research building on the hospital’s main campus.

 The expansion comes as a result of the hospital’s 71 percent increase in patient visits since 1998.
 Its emergency department is regarded as the second-busiest in the nation, and as more services have become available through the hospital, the number of patients has skyrocketed.

 The plan hopes to also capitalize on the new I-70/71 interchange at Parsons.
 The campus’s new design boasts that traffic conditions will be improved in the surrounding neighborhoods.

 The hospital has identified three goals for its expansion: to make more beds available for sick children; to increase research capabilities for the hospital’s faculty and students; and to provide prevention and education programs for surrounding neighborhoods.

 Other tangible benefits will come along with the growth of the facility.

 "Over 1,000 jobs will be created in a number of fields," said Jeanette Thomas, a human resources representative on hand to inform residents of the career opportunities available through the plan.

 The presentation seemed to have little effect on the 25-member audience.